damiandelgado1/Dashboard-Pagani-Car/README.md

 |-- manage.py
 ```

+### Technology

+- Python and Django -> For data model and business logic manage Car
+- HTML -> Create user interface in section List and Detail Car, Create, Update and Delete Car
+- CSS -> Style to improving user interface

 ### Additionally
-This project in development process, soon improving User Interface and create connection with MySQL o PostgreSQL
+This project in development process, soon add JavaScript functionallitys to interactive interface
-DataBase, sqlite.db is temporall database